 If a child has learning or behavioral difficulties, additional conferences can be scheduled at mutually agreed upon times.
 If you have a classroom concern, please contact the teacher first.
 If after communicating with the teacher, the concern is not resolved, feel free to contact an administrator.

 This is a monthly forum where parents can communicate directly with school administration about issues, concerns, and feedback.
-Coffee chats are typically held at 8am on a Friday morning.
-Information about Coffee Chat dates and topics will be sent home in Wednesday Folders.
+These meetings are usually held the last Friday of each month in the library.

 Website — Our website has lots of information about school programs and events as well as resources for parents. www.travisheightselementary.com